 My perfect British summer treat is sitting with a jam and cream scone (that’s cream before jam by the way) so naturally I’m all up in that afternoon tea.

 Nestled around 5 minutes from green park station the Drawing Room of Flemings Mayfair is where we took to our tea.
-The decor has 1940s style imagery of colonial India, no doubt a nod to the tea harvested their that has become a part of British culture, pops of colour throughout with flowers and ornaments mixed with new wave library nooks with a range of fiction and non fiction reads and velvet emerald seating.
-There’s patterned rugs covering wooden flooring and the tea is served in decorative plates and in fine china cups and the cakes come on a classic silver tiered server all of which made for a cosy but upper class experience.
+The decor has 1940s style imagery of colonial India, no doubt a nod to the tea harvested there that has become a part of British culture; pops of colour throughout with flowers and ornaments mixed with new wave library nooks with a range of fiction and non fiction reads and velvet emerald seating.
+There’s patterned rugs covering wooden flooring and the tea is served on decorative plates and in fine china cups and the cakes come on a classic silver tiered server all of which made for a cosy but upper class experience.

-I went for oolong tea which we each had our own pot of and when it came to the sammys the egg and cress was a clear winner for me, I had seconds plus an extra one to take home it was that fresh and creamy on a delicious soft bun.
+I went for oolong tea, which we each had our own pot of, and when it came to the sammys the egg and cress was a clear winner for me, I had seconds plus an extra one to take home it was that fresh and creamy on a delicious soft bun.

-I have to say I felt super British that day in my white shirt, tweed pinafore and russell & bromley loafers.
+I have to say I felt super British that day in my white shirt, tweed pinafore and Russell & Bromley loafers.
 We were only in the room with one other couple which made for an even more personal experience but I think the bustling conversation over tea would be equally welcomed.